Ecialo/crafting-problem/README.md

 * I decided to return a `400` status code when a cycle is detected in the tasks.
 It's bad data, but not broken, and I think the request should be rejected.
 I also return `400` for tasks that depend on nonexistent tasks.

+* I decided not to do excessive error handling.

 ## List of examples

 * `example.json` -- provided example